solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc/_index.md

 description: Routing to gRPC services with a gRPC client
 ---

 gRPC has become a popular, high-performance framework used by many applications.
-In this guide, we will show you how to expose a gRPC `Upstream` through a Gloo `Virtual Service` and connect to it with a gRPC client.
-Once we have basic connectivity, we will add in TLS connectivity between the gRPC client and the Gloo proxy (Envoy).
+In this guide, we will show you how to expose a gRPC `Upstream` through a Gloo Edge `Virtual Service` and connect to it with a gRPC client.
+Once we have basic connectivity, we will add in TLS connectivity between the gRPC client and the Gloo Edge proxy (Envoy).

 In this guide we are going to: